What Is the Jones Act, and How Does It Differ From the Passenger Vessel Services Act?

 In some cases, cruise lines can obtain waivers, but if they can't, they must pay steep fines of hundreds of dollars per passenger to the U.S. Customs and Border Patrol whenever a ship is in violation of the PVSA.
 Cruise lines don't strive to blatantly disregard the law, but it can happen for various reasons, including medical emergencies and storm deviations that prevent ships from calling on scheduled foreign ports.

-If the former happens, the cruise line picks up the tab, but if you fall ill or become injured at sea or in port, preventing you or the ship from calling on a foreign destination, the cruise line could pass the costs for the violation on to you if it's unable to obtain a waiver.
+If the latter happens, the cruise line picks up the tab, but if you fall ill or become injured at sea or in port, preventing you or the ship from calling on a foreign destination, the cruise line could pass the costs for the violation on to you if it's unable to obtain a waiver.

 Another key part of the law is that it applies to where a passenger physically embarks and disembarks, rather than what the passenger's ticketed itinerary states.